 - Save location - accept the default or choose a location.

 - Language - Android is moving towards Kotlin as a development language, choose Kotlin or Java, here Java is used.

-For this simple app, the remaining options can stay as default, i.e. Minimum API Level and instant apps unchecked.
+For this simple app, the remaining options can stay as default, i.e. Minimum SDK Level as set, and legacy support libraries unchecked.